 Our Weaver’s Ethiopian Natural Organic Coffee is 100% organic.
 Our Ethiopian Coffee has blueberry overtones with marmalade and fruit undertones that lead to a clear and refined finish.

-Our Ethiopian coffee farmers use a unique natural dry-process rather than the typical wet-process used in most equatorial growing regions.
+The coffee farmers use a unique natural dry-process rather than the typical wet-process used in most equatorial growing regions.
 The dry process allows the whole coffee cherry to dry on the coffee seed, in the sun, which imparts a blueberry flavor to the coffee bean.

 Photo Courtesy of InterAmerican Coffee

 The surrounding skin, fruit layer, and parchment shell of each individual seed are then removed.
-With John Weaver’s 40-years of coffee knowledge and experience, you can literally taste and smell the blueberry flavor profile in this hand-roasted coffee.
+With John Weaver’s 43 years of coffee roasting, knowledge and experience, you can literally taste and smell the blueberry flavor profile in this hand-roasted coffee.
 When you drink our Ethiopian Natural Organic Coffee, you are tasting quality green coffee beans, dried in the sun with the cherry still on the seed, and then an artisan coffee roaster working magic on the coffee beans to bring the natural fruit notes out of the coffee bean and into your cup.
 When you pull espresso shots with our Espresso Blend coffee or our other high-quality Weaver's Coffee Blends you can smell and taste the Ethiopian Coffee in the blend.

 Rwanda is located a few degrees south of the Equator, in the African Great Lakes region and is one of the smallest countries on the African mainland.
 Rwanda is also known as the Land of a Thousand Hills, as it has mountains in the West with stretches of savannah and lakes in the east.